BangaFlow/BangaFlow/README.md

 - 🔭 I’m currently working on a private **MERN** project (Internship *@TunisianCloud*).
 - 🌱 I’m currently learning **React** with **TypeScript**.
 - 🤔 I’m looking for help with **Architecture Design**.
-- ⚡ Fun fact: Get some Koi fish and your code will be clean 🔥.
+- ⚡ Fun fact: Get some Koi fishs and your code will get cleaner 🔥.

 ***